sosuisen/jukdoc-ee/README.md

   - Jukdoc includes the AssistantService class, which provides a chat service, and the EmbeddingSearchService class, which offers search services using the EmbeddingStore.
   - These services are made accessible to the application logic through CDI Producers.
   - The management of OpenAI API models is handled by this package.

+### net.sosuisen.controller

+This package contains only the ChatController class, which serves as a controller for Jakarta MVC.
+- ChatController is a simple controller that renders index.jsp when the context root is accessed.
+- If a username does not exist in the session at that time, it generates a UUID and sets it as the username in the session.
+- This session is managed by the `net.sosuisen.model.UserStatus` class, which has a CDI session scope.

+### net.sosuisen.exceptions

+This package contains only the ConstraintViolationExceptionMapper class, which handles errors from Jakarta Bean Validation.

+### net.sosuisen.model

+This package contains Jakarta MVC and Jakarta REST model classes.

+#### ChatCommand

+Jukdoc’s conversation strategy combines a Large Language Model (LLM) with a traditional chatbot.
+This combination is necessary because LLMs alone aren’t sufficient for Jukdoc’s specific task, which requires a thorough reading of a single document.
+- The ChatCommand class defines five commands related to the chatbot’s conversation strategy.
+These commands are mapped to user inputs based on the command.txt file, which is created by a human.
+- These commands are used in the conversation generation process within `net.sosuisen.service.ChatService`.

+#### ChatMessage

+This is a data class used to send AI responses from the backend to the frontend.

+- `speaker`: AI or User
+- `message`: The content of the message
+- `refs`: A list of referenced blocks
+- `suggestions`: A list of related questions

+#### DatabaseSetup

+onStart() is called only once when starting the Jukdoc application.
+This setup creates and initializes two tables in the built-in H2 database.

+- `paragraph` table: Loads data from structured_paragraph.txt and summary.txt.
+It uses position_tag as the primary key for searching.
+- `reading_record` table: Stores each user's reading history, recording the user_name, position_tag, and reading_time when a user reads a paragraph.
+  - Initially, this table is empty.
+  - It has a compound key made up of user_name and position_tag.

+This built-in database is temporary, created by Payara Micro, and all data is deleted when the application shuts down.

+#### Document

+A data class that stores data retrieved from the EmbeddingStore.
+- The `type` field indicates whether the data comes from the QA Store ("qa") or the Paragraph Store ("paragraph").

+#### HistoryDocument

+A data class that stores conversation history between a user and the AI.

+The history field in the `net.sosuisen.model.UserStatus` class records each user’s reading history as a list of HistoryDocument objects.

+- `query`: The user’s question.
+- `answer`: The AI’s response.
+- `referredDocs`: A list of Document objects used to generate the answer.

+#### ParagraphDAO and ParagraphDTO

+These are used to access information related to paragraphs.

+By joining `paragraph` table with the `reading_record` table, it can also add information on whether the user has read a paragraph (`isRead` field).

+#### QueryDTO

+A DTO that stores questions from users.

+#### ReadingRecordDAO

+The DAO for the `reading_record` table.

+#### StaticMessage

+A class for handling static messages.

+#### UserStatus

+A session-scoped class for handling user information.

+- `history`: Conversation history between the user and AI.
+- `currentPositionTag`: The position_tag of the paragraph that is the current topic of discussion between the user and AI.
+- `userName`: UUIDv4 generated for each user.

+### net.sosuisen.offlineutils

+This package are for offline tools used to generate AI training data.

+- Offline tools are typically stored in separate repositories, but they are included in the same repository as the web app for easier distribution.
+This package is not included in the .war file used for deployment.
+- For usage details, refer to [How to Train an AI Model with Your Data](#how-to-train-an-ai-model-with-your-data).
+- I originally developed these offline tools in Python but later ported them to Java.
+Writing parsers and handling string processing in Java was straightforward.
+To enable the same experience as Python command-line tools, I used the exec-maven-plugin to execute them from run_*.sh scripts.

+### net.sosuisen.resources